Why Industry 4.0 Needs Privileged Access Management (PAM)

-Cybercriminals might be pursuing the theft of valuable trade secrets, blueprints or designs that could be sold to any competitor in the world.
-There could also be serious legal fallout for businesses that fail to meet with data security regulations.
+Cybercriminals might be pursuing the theft of valuable trade secrets, blueprints, or designs that could be sold to any competitor in the world.
+There could also be serious legal fallout for businesses that fail to meet data security regulations.
 One such regulation is the EU’s NIS Directive, which aims to raise the levels of security and resilience of network and information systems.
 Other notable regulations include Europe’s GDPR, and the NERC (North American Electric Reliability Corporation) CIP (Critical Infrastructure Protection).

 What all of these regulations have in common, is an insistence that businesses take firm control over who can access their critical systems.
 In particular, when it comes to privileged access.
 A stolen set of privileged admin credentials mean that an attacker has the keys to the kingdom.
 They can move laterally through all of a business’s most sensitive systems, causing chaos.
 The most effective and simple form of protection is implementing a Privileged Access Management (PAM) system.

 How PAM can help

 The distributed, multi-entity and multi-device configuration of Industry 4.0 makes it vulnerable to unauthorized users and access.
 Industrial organizations often have legacy and custom software that wasn’t built with a connection to the wider internet in mind, so it wasn’t designed with secure architecture.
 Updating these older systems can be challenging, especially when organizations are reluctant to take them offline and experience downtime.